 Regarding the flora, the Tumbes-Piura ecoregion, which encompasses the Biosphere Reserve, has been defined as an exceptional phytogeographic region known as the Equatorial Pacific and has high rates of endemism.
 Within the biosphere reserve area, 219 species of shrubs and trees have been found, of which 15 are endemic.

-The reserve is also home to one of the highest concentrations of endemic birds in South America.
+The Bosque Seco Biosphere Reserve is also home to one of the highest concentrations of endemic birds in South America.
 Fifty-one species have been identified in addition to 15 endemic species of trees and shrubs and three endemic species of mammals.

 The area has been classified as the Tumbesino Endemism Center and forms part of the Tumbes-Chocó-Magdalena biodiversity hotspot.
 It also includes significant flagship species populations, such as Crocodylus acutus (the American crocodile) and Alouatta palliata (the mantled howler).